kareman/SwiftShell/README.md

 #### Main context

-The global variable `main` contains the context for the application itself.
+The global variable `main` is the Context for the application itself.
 In addition to the properties mentioned above it also has these:

 - `public var encoding: String.Encoding`
 The default encoding used when opening files or creating new streams.